 Iraq military says Turkish drone kills 2 senior commanders

+Baghdad condemned the attack as a violation of Iraq's sovereignty and said continued attacks would provoke a “review” of bilateral relations, a Foreign Ministry statement said.
+Iraq also cancelled a scheduled visit by Turkey's defense minister Thursday.
 Two Iraqi security officials said the Border Guard commanders were meeting secretly with members of the Kurdistan Worker's Party, or PKK, during the attack.
-Turkey considers the PKK a terrorist organization and has bombed their positions inside northern Iraq in several operations.
+Turkey considers the PKK a terrorist organisation and has bombed their positions inside northern Iraq in several operations.
 The security officials said five others were also killed in the attack.
 They did not say whether they were military personnel or civilians.

 A PKK official in northern Iraq said the meeting had taken place in Bradost.
 “The purpose of the meeting was to bring stability to the area,” he said.
 The officials spoke on condition of anonymity in line with regulations.